Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 The Gundam DX in Alpha Gaiden, due to a glitch where instead of eight rounds, its stronger than usual beam rifle has somewhere around 30 shots, which is fixed if you get Tifa Adill and the G-Bits.
 However, you can still break the game after the bug is fixed, due to the G-Falcon's parts working while the mechs are combined, granting the DX two part slots while boosting its stats.
 Put a Haro on the DX and the previously mentioned EN regeneration on the Falcon after the G-Bits are obtained for an unstoppable unit with infinite G-Bits.

 One unit generally declared useless along with the rest of the originals in Alpha Gaiden (except for SangerZonvolt) is Ryusei Date and his R-1 Custom.
 It's actually a case of Magikarp Power; of course, he sucks completely unless you bother to level him up to where his "Telekinesis" ability reaches above level six note For every level upwards to 9, increase accuracy and evasion stats.
 This gives him a large accuracy/evasion stat boost that makes him nigh untouchable to even the Final Bosses when combined with his "Guts" pilot skill note All stats are boosted when HP hits critical.
-The R-1 Custom has 3 parts slots, but Ryusei really needs one Psycho Frame part to do this, something even Kamille and the Zeta can't match.
+The R-1 Custom has three part slots, but Ryusei really needs one Psycho Frame part to do this, something even Kamille and the Zeta can't match.
 The only downside is the R-1's damage is pitiful, but in this Nintendo Hard game, that isn't as much of an issue as long as it can survive.

 Mazinkaiser in Alpha Gaiden has nice armor and HP, coupled with small HP regeneration, it can dodge rather well thanks to its awesome terrain rating and evasion comparable to low-tier Gundams and an acceptable mobility, further boosted by Koji Kabuto's "Accelerate" Spirit Command note Increase pilot's movement range by three upon movement.
 Its attacks are so strong it's capable of outdoing fully upgraded units (something downright impossible to achieve without hours of Level Grinding on a single unit), which is further enchanced by Mazinpower.
 All of its attacks don't have Will requirements, and all of the useful ones have great range with relatively small EN consumption in comparison to the damage it deals note Fire Blaster costs 60 EN; by comparison, Stoner Sunshine, which is weaker thanks to Mazinpower, uses 90.
 By upgrading armor and HP a bit, and its weapon (and possibly EN, if you want to spam Fire Blaster), slap on an armor-increasing part and send it to the crowds.
 Watch as it does five digits of damage casually.